MarcBrillault/arduino/README.md

-# arduino
-My Arduino projects
+# My Arduino Projects

+## Licence
+All of these works are licensed under de WTFPL license.